AaronOpfer/capsuleer.app/README.md

 #### supervisor

-I'm using supervisor to start and run all daemons, except for nginx, which comes from the Debian system.
+I'm using supervisor to start and run all daemons, except for nginx and postgres, which comes from the Debian system.

-#### `esi` app server
+#### `capsuleerapp` app server

 This is the python server used to render the webapp for users.